 The most commonly used tool for cutting drywall is the razor or utility knife.
 You score the panel, apply some pressure, and snap!
 You’ve got a new, clean edge.
 Ok, maybe you’ll need to practice a little.

 If you’re sticking with hand tools, you’ll also need a keyhole saw.
-The tool has several names – keyhole saw, drywall saw, jab saw – but by any name it’s a long-bladed saw used for cutting small holes.
+The tool has several names – keyhole saw, drywall saw, jab saw.
+Regardless of the name, it’s a long-bladed saw used for cutting small holes.
 It’s needed to rough out outlet boxes, HVAC vents, windows, and doors in the panel.
 For those bigger cuts, however, we suggest a power tool.

 Plug It In, Crank It Up

 For those of us with an affinity for power tools, the always helpful reciprocating saw can make the rough out cuts.
-Just make sure you have the right blade accessory, like this one from Milwaukee:
+Just make sure you have the right blade accessory, like the one above from Milwaukee.

-We’re big fans of the versatility of this tool.
-It’ll get it done when other tools can’t.
+The best oscillating multi-tools give you a ton of versatility in cutting materials.
+It gets the job done when other tools simply can’t.
 All major manufacturers make them and we’re sure you can find at least 6 projects to do with it right now.
 It makes plunge cutting drywall panels a breeze.

 The Last of the 6 Best Tools For Cutting Drywall

-We hope you’ve gained some knowledge from the 6 best tools for cutting drywall.
-If you’re a Pro and you have drywall cutting tips, add them in the comments below—or contact us with your own Pro tips.
+We hope you've gained some knowledge from the 6 best tools for cutting drywall.
+If you’re a Pro and you have drywall cutting tips, be sure to add them in the comments below.